 Over the past years, the Peabody String Sinfonia has developed and maintained relationships with community partners and individual audience members by reaching many diverse audiences in the Baltimore community.
 The Sinfonia has collaborated with and performed at the Helping Up Mission, Hope Lodge, the Azure Family Concert series, Rise Bmore, the Baltimore Early Head Start program, MD State Correctional Facility, and Marion House.
 As a Peabody-based ensemble, the Sinfonia organizes an annual concert and warmth drive in partnership with the Charm City Warmth Drive at Peabody’s Griswold Hall.

 Our diverse programming includes everything from Tchaikovsky and Arvo Part to Aretha Franklin and the Beatles.
 We have also invited various Peabody faculty members including Judith Ingolfsson (violin), John Moran (baroque cello), Shodekeh (beatboxer, dance faculty), Alan Stepansky (cello), and Victoria Chiang (viola) to play with the ensemble.
 Merging these musical forces with Sinfonia’s creative programming and unconventional performance format has allowed for more intimate settings where both performer and audience can connect on an equal and meaningful level before, during and after the concert.

-As the current Co-Directors of Sinfonia, Hayley and Rose are responsible for the administration elements of Sinfonia including organizing rehearsal and concert schedules and communicating with community partners.
-They provide student leadership in the form of organizing librarian tasks, marketing, and working together with the Faculty Mentor to determine the artistic vision of Sinfonia.
+As the current Director of Sinfonia, Sarah is responsible for the administration elements of Sinfonia including organizing rehearsal and concert schedules and communicating with community partners.
+She provides student leadership in the form of organizing librarian tasks, marketing, and working together with the Faculty Mentor to determine the artistic vision of Sinfonia.